valju/helsinki/bicycle.md

 * Cycling is good for blood circulation too.
 Blood circulates also via brain!
 Even if as a sole sport not good for the back, so other sports need to be added.

 ## You can cycle all around the year in Helsinki
-### Here is my basic bicycle opinions - But you are fine buying any that does not follow my opinions too
+### Here are my basic bicycle opinions - But you are fine buying any that does not follow my opinions too

 **'Disclaimer 1:'**  Electrically assisted **e-bikes** are now in.
 They always pass me in uphill like I would not even be moving...
 But they also cost a lot and maintenance requires professionals.